puppetlabs/puppet-docs/source/pe/3.3/node_deactivation.markdown

 6. To disable MCollective/live management on the node, [uninstall the puppet agent](./install_uninstalling.html), stop the pe-mcollective service (on the agent, run `service pe-mcollective stop`), or destroy the agent node altogether.

-7. You should also manually remove the node certificates in `/etc/pupuppetlabs/mcollective/ssl/clients`.
+7. On the agent node, remove the node certificates in `/etc/puppetlabs/mcollective/ssl/clients`.

 At this point, the node should be fully deactivated.